UAL-RE/ReQUIAM_csv/README.md

 The code imports a [Google Sheet](https://docs.google.com/spreadsheets/d/1f8tNxj96g_4NW6LWAIx8s3AxRoBbwRvFIxUXMAYyVlU/edit#gid=1301862342) that is maintained by the Data Repository Team.
 The advantages of using Google Docs are:
  1. Easy of use (no need to format CSV)
- 2. Advanced spreadsheet capabilities with `VLOOKUP()`, permitting and prohibiting cells for modification
+ 2. Advanced spreadsheet capabilities with `VLOOKUP()`, and permitting/prohibiting cells for modification
- 3. Documentation capabilities
+ 3. Documentation capabilities via comments and version history management
- 4. Ability to grant access with University of Arizona Libraries staff for coordinated maintenance
+ 4. Ability to grant access to University of Arizona Libraries staff for coordinated maintenance

 With the above Google Sheet that is imported as a CSV file using `pandas`, it generates a CSV file called `data/research_themes.csv`.
 There are two versions of this file: